avocadobravado/social-media-project/README.md

 * Site is optimized for large screens on Windows OS, there may be inconsistencies on other operating systems
 * Site is not optimized for mobile and tablet screens
 * User is able to navigate to profile pages not belonging to them by editing the URL of certain routes
-* Refreshing a post request cause duplicate items to be saved to the database
+* Refreshing the page after certain actions can create duplicate HTTP requests, causing repeat data and/or future routing errors.

 ## Support and contact details